-- Beginning in 2007-08, if Wisconsin Student Numbers (WSNs) can be found for students in College Board records then WSNs are used in counting students.
+- Beginning in 2007-08, if WISEids (formerly called Wisconsin Student Numbers - WSNs) can be found for students in College Board records then those are used in counting students.
 Otherwise, DPI counts rely on student keys in College Board records.

 The table below summarizes difference in data sources across DPI public data tools/reports.

 |Data Element||WISEdash (Certified Data)||School District Performance Report|| WINSS Historical

 |AP Exam Takers - District/School||End-of-year records.
 These records are matched at the student level to College Board records.
 Accountable district/school is used.
 If no end-of-year match is found, then WISEdash uses College Board records.
 District/school information in these College Board records are translated into valid Wisconsin district and school codes to the extent possible.||College Board records.
 District/school information in these records are translated into valid Wisconsin district and school codes to the extent possible.||Same as School District Performance Report|